 J.M.
 Soula commented that, in regards to a request from the SEA AD for a chairman for the Time Transfer Birds of a Feather (BoF), this is not a requirement for starting a BoF.
 He notes that it is the responsibility of the CESG for a BoF, and if there is no chair/no progress from the CESG then there can be no issue.

 M. di Giulio noted that timing in service catalogue 2 is identified as a priority but does not have agency participation in CCSDS.
 J.M.
 Soula responded that these should be removed from the service catalogue in IOAG if there is no interest.
-The CMC then continued to discuss whether or not these projects should remain in the ICPA, and M. di Giuio noted that this would come up again during the ICPA presentation (see below).
+The CMC then continued to discuss whether or not these projects should remain in the ICPA, and M. di Giulio noted that this would come up again during the ICPA presentation (see below).

 Y. Huang asked why everything in the SANA glossary is currently provisional, and if it would be updated.
 P. Shames responded that this is one of the actions currently making its way through polling to confirm everything in the glossary.